Jess Herbst

 Jess Helene Herbst (born October 14, 1958) is an American politician and transgender rights activist, who served as the mayor of New Hope, Texas, from May 2016 until May 2018.
 Herbst became the first openly transgender mayor in Texas in 2016 when the then-mayor suffered a heart attack and died days before the election, but still won, leaving the town without a mayor.
 Herbst, who was Mayor pro-tem, was then appointed to the position.

 Politics

 Herbst has lived in New Hope, Texas, since 1999.
 She previously served as alderman, road commissioner and mayor pro-tem.
 Herbst became mayor of the town, which has an aldermanic form of government, in May 2016 after the previous mayor died while seeking reelection.
 In an open letter to the town residents, Herbst came out as transgender on January 23, 2017.
 Herbst states the reaction to her coming out has been "overwhelmingly positive."

 Residents in the tiny town of New Hope voted out Mayor Jess Herbst on Saturday, May 5, 2018, preventing her from becoming the first openly transgender elected official in Texas.
 Herbst lost to Angel Hamm, the widow of the former mayor.
 Melissa Brown finished second in the race.
+Herbst said that she became a victim of an anonymous smear campaign during the week before the election that she said lost her the trust of her voters.